TheSuperHackers/GeneralsGamePatch/Patch104pZH/ReleaseFiles/English/Changes/v1.0/ControversialOnlySortedByFaction.md

 ### 2023-06-04 - Increases armor of China Internet Center against Explosion attacks by 28.5% <a name='link__20230604__1989_internet_center_explosion_armor'></a>
 **Changes**

-- **TWEAK**: Increases the armor of the China Internet Center against Explosion attacks by 28.5%.
+- **TWEAK**: The armor of the China Internet Center against Explosion attacks is increased by 28.5%.
 This way GLA Scud Storms, China Nuke Missiles and all Generals Powers are no longer able to kill the pristine Internet Center and all its Hackers with a single strike.

 **Links**